How to Calculate NPS Score in Excel (2 Methods)

 Using Conventional Formula to Calculate NPS Score

-You can calculate the NPS from the percentage value of the Promoters and Detractors, which are shown in cells F6 and H6.
-The deduction value of both cells is numerically equal to the NPS score.
+To calculate the Net Promoter Score (NPS), focus on the percentage values of Promoters and Detractors, found in cells F6 and H6.
+The difference between these two percentages directly corresponds to the NPS score.

-In this process, we are going to use the COUNTIF and COUNT functions to calculate the NPS score in Excel.
-The steps of this method are given as follows:
+In this process, we are going to use the COUNTIF and COUNT functions to calculate the NPS score.

 =((COUNTIF(B:B,">=80")-COUNTIF(B:B,"<=40"))/COUNT(B:B))*100